-Use of Non-Medical Masks or Face Coverings in Schools
+Use of Non-Medical Masks in Schools

-Non-medical masks or face coverings are recommended as a protective barrier to help prevent droplets from landing on surfaces or other people when the person wearing the mask coughs, sneezes, talks, or raises their voice.
+Non-medical masks are recommended as a protective barrier to help prevent droplets from landing on surfaces or other people when the person wearing the mask coughs, sneezes, talks, or raises their voice.

-A non-medical mask or face covering is a mask, balaclava, bandana, scarf, gaiter, cloth or other similar item that covers the nose, mouth and chin without leaving a gap between the face and the mask.
+A non-medical mask is a mask that covers the nose, mouth and chin without leaving a gap between the face and the mask.

-Wearing a non-medical mask or face covering is not a substitute for hand washing, physical distancing and staying home when ill.
+Wearing a non-medical mask is not a substitute for hand washing, physical distancing and staying home when ill.

-How to properly wear a mask or face covering
+How to properly wear a mask

-Putting on your mask or face covering:
+Putting on your mask: